lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 the relationship between latency and throughput, open vs closed loop workload generation, how to understand bottlenecks, how to summarize performance data, the use of confidence intervals, and much more.
-I highlight recommend these books and articles to learn more:
+I highly recommend these books and articles to learn more:

 [1] ["Performance Evaluation of Computer and Communication Systems"](https://perfeval.epfl.ch/), Jean-Yves Le Boudec.
 [2] ["The Art of Computer Systems Performance Analysis: Techniques for Experimental Design, Measurement, Simulation, and Modeling"](https://www.cse.wustl.edu/~jain/books/perfbook.htm), Raj Jain.